Overview of connectors for canvas apps

 SQL User name and password authentication

-This type of connection is not very secure because it does not rely on end-user authentication.
+This type of connection isn't secure because it doesn't rely on end-user authentication.
 It should only be used in cases where you can safely assume that everyone who has access to this connection can see and use all of the data to which the connection provides access.
-You cannot reliably lock down portions of the data accessible within the connection.
-For instance, if the connection allows access to a single table, you cannot rely on a userID to filter only to only see data for that specific user within that table.
+You can't reliably lock down portions of the data accessible within the connection.
+For instance, if the connection allows access to a single table, you can't rely on a userID to filter and only show data for that specific user within that table.
 For a reliable security, use more secure connection such as Azure AD Integrated.

 Data sources in solutions

 Solutions are used for application lifecycle management and provide additional capabilities for managing the lifecycle of data sources.
 If a canvas app is a solution, connection references and environment variables may be created to store information about the data sources.
 This ensures data sources can be changed or re-established when solutions are migrated to different environments.

 To learn about renaming data sources in an app, and the difference between tabular and action-based data sources, go to Rename Power Apps action-based data sources.